Visiting Rocky Mountain National Park in August

-- Trail Ridge Road: Take a once in a lifetime drive along the 48 mile “highway to the sky” — the highest continuous paved road in the nation.
-Travel up through montane meadows, subalpine forests, up to Milner Pass on the Continental Divide, and finally above treeline.
+- Trail Ridge Road: Take a once-in-a-lifetime drive along the 48-mile “highway to the sky” — the highest continuous paved road in the nation.
+Travel up through montane meadows, subalpine forests, up to Milner Pass on the Continental Divide, and finally above the treeline.
 At its highest point, Trail Ridge Road reaches above 12,000 feet to breathtaking alpine vistas.
 Make sure to pack the right gear as it can be windy at the top and twenty to thirty degrees colder!

-Ranger Activities: Sign up for a bird watching program, wildflower hike, guided tour along Trail Ridge Road, and interactive ranger-led wildlife talks at any of the Park’s visitor centers.
-View the full calendar here.
+Ranger Activities: Sign up for a bird-watching program, wildflower hike, guided tour along Trail Ridge Road, and interactive ranger-led wildlife talks at any of the Park’s visitor centers.
+Check out the programs here.

 Stay at Shadowcliff Mountain: Finding economical lodging during the peak season is incredibly difficult.
 Shadowcliff Mountain, located in Grand Lake is a non-profit lodge and retreat center that offers affordable cabins, and a hostel.
 Relax at these peaceful accommodations after a busy summer day in the Park.